felix86-emu/docs/docs/users/installation-guide.md

     !!! example "Reading the script"
         This script is hosted via GitHub Pages and its source code is available at [https://github.com/felix86-emu/install](https://github.com/felix86-emu/install)

-        You can also read the script before running it: `curl -s https://install.felix86.com | less`
+        You can also read the script before running it: `curl -fsSL https://install.felix86.com | less`

-        Or run it directly from the repository: `bash <(curl -s https://raw.githubusercontent.com/felix86-emu/install/refs/heads/main/index.html)`
+        Or run it directly from the repository: `bash <(curl -fsSL https://raw.githubusercontent.com/felix86-emu/install/refs/heads/main/index.html)`

 === "Manual"